serser11/photos-in-styles/README.md

 **Small Walk Through**

 First view is to log in.
-Once you have created an account, your informatio will be stored in our database.
-This means you can log in again next time using the same account and see photos that you uploaded before in your storyboard.
+Once you have created an account, your informatio will be stored in our database (will work on security and privacy of course).
+But basically this means you can log in again next time using the same account and see photos that you uploaded before in your storyboard.

 Once you have uploaded photos and chosen your style (or choose to keep your photo in orignal state), you can upload it to your storyboard.
 You can also choose to share the location of this photo